The Real Full Transit Panama Canal Cruises

 The Panama Canal one of the most astonishing engineering endeavor of all times is awaiting your visit.
 You´ll be overcome with amazement as you traverse this world-famous canal.
 Only in Panama will you have the opportunity to travel from the Pacific Ocean to the Atlantic Ocean in approximately 10 hours.

 It’s a singular experience that is not available in any other part of the world.
 The tour begins at the Pacific Ocean entrance to the Canal and concludes at the Caribbean Sea (Atlantic Ocean) at the city of Colon.

-Our tour begins at the Amador Causeway in Panama City.
-There are three specific points of departure, the three very close to each other.
-These meeting points are located only 20-30 minutes outside the center of the city and from the principal hotel districts (Avenida Balboa, Punta Pacifica, Paitilla, Banking Area, Marbella, Calle 50, Avenida Perú, Avenida Cuba, Obarrio, Vía España, Vía Argentina, San Francisco, Albrook, El Cangrejo, Bella Vista, Calidonia, Old Town or Casco Viejo).
+The tour begins at the Amador Causeway in Panama City.
+There are three specific points of departure.
+The three very close to each other.
+These meeting points are located only 20-30 minutes outside the center of the city.
+From the principal hotel districts (Avenida Balboa, Punta Pacifica, Paitilla, Banking Area, Marbella, Calle 50, Avenida Perú, Avenida Cuba, Obarrio, Vía España, Vía Argentina, San Francisco, Albrook, El Cangrejo, Bella Vista, Calidonia, Old Town or Casco Viejo).